Kursk submarine disaster: Conspiracy theories

 While most experts agreed a torpedo explosion occurred, they disagreed on the cause.
 Many Russians did not believe that Kursk could be so easily sunk.
 The tragedy spawned a number of conspiracy theories.
 One theory offered was an explosion located in the high-pressure air tanks used to blow the ballast tanks, located near the torpedo tubes.
-Mainstream publications like Der Spiegel, Berliner Zeitung, and the Sunday Times claimed to possess documentation proving the submarine was struck by a missile fired by Pyotr Velikiy.
+Mainstream publications like Der Spiegel, Berliner Zeitung, and the Sunday Times claimed to possess documentation proving the submarine was struck by a torpedo fired by Pyotr Velikiy.
 This was the largest naval exercise that the Russian Navy had conducted in more than a decade, which increased the probability of a friendly fire incident.
 Other theories included Chechen espionage, human error, sabotage, and that Kursk was testing a new top-secret torpedo, Shkval (Squall), capable of speeds in excess of 200 knot.
 Another theory was that USS Memphis had fired a torpedo at Kursk.